Opera House (horse)

 Opera House (February 24, 1988 – April 20, 2016) was a British thoroughbred racehorse and sire.
 In a racing career which lasted from October 1990 until November 1993 he ran eighteen times and won eight races.
 Opera House was best known for his performances as a five-year-old in 1993, when he won three Group One races, including the King George VI and Queen Elizabeth Stakes and was named European Champion Older Horse.
-Retired to stud in Japan, he developed into a top-class sire in the country, supplying seven-time Grade 1 hero T M Opera O, four-time Group 1 winner Meisho Samson and multiple Group scorer Miyabi Ranveli.
+Retired to stud in Japan, he developed into a top-class sire in the country, supplying seven-time Grade 1 winner T. M. Opera O, four-time Group 1 winner Meisho Samson and multiple Group scorer Miyabi Ranveli.

 Background

 Opera House, a bay horse with a white star, was bred by the Meon Valley Stud in Hampshire.
 He was sired by Sadler's Wells, out of Colorspin, a daughter of High Top.

 Sadler's Wells (1981–2011) won three Group One races in 1984 and went on to sire the winners of over 2,000 races including more than 130 at Group One/Grade I level.
 He was the most successful sire in the history of British racing being the leading Leading sire in Great Britain and Ireland a record fourteen times.

 Colorspin won the Irish Oaks and was a half-sister of the Prix de l'Opéra winner Bella Colora and the Irish Champion Stakes winner Cezanne.
 Apart from Opera House, she also produced his full brother, the champion stayer Kayf Tara and the Prix de l'Opéra winner Zee Zee Top.

 Opera House raced in the colours of Sheikh Mohammed and was trained throughout his career by Michael Stoute at Newmarket, Suffolk.
 His most regular jockeys were Steve Cauthen and Michael Roberts.